akankshanb/Bot-Engine/README.md

 ## Use cases
 Below are some of the use cases for **PlotBot**
 ```
-Use Case 1: Give the user the right plot name with code snippet.
+Use Case 1: Give the user with code snippet for the required type of graph.
 1 Preconditions
    User must have mattermost account.
 2 Main Flow